 The German Academic International Network

-The German Academic International Network (GAIN) is a network for German scientists and researchers who work in North America and elsewhere in the world.
-GAIN has helped them since 2003 with a diverse programme to establish and maintain contact with German research institutions, prepare them for their return to the German research landscape and help them articulate their interests in dealings with political decision makers.
-GAIN is a joint initiative of the Alexander von Humboldt Foundation, the German Academic Exchange Service (DAAD) and the German Research Foundation (DFG).
-It is funded by the Federal Ministry of Research and Education (BMBF).
-Associated members are the Fraunhofer-Gesellschaft, the Helmholtz Association of German Research Centers, the Leibniz Association, the Max Planck Society, the German Rectors' Conference (Hochschulrektorenkonferenz), German Academic Scholarship Foundation (Studienstiftung des deutschen Volkes) and the German Cancer Aid (Deutsche Krebshilfe).
-A number of collaborative partners from science, industry, and politics regularly support GAIN in its work.
+The German Academic International Network (GAIN) is the network for German academics and researchers who work in North America and around the world.
+Since 2003 GAIN has offered a varied programme to help academics and researchers keep in touch with German academic institutions and assists with their preparations to return to Research Hub Germany.
+GAIN also offers academics and researchers a way of expressing their views to political decision-makers.
+GAIN is a collaboration between the Alexander von Humboldt Foundation, the German Academic Exchange Service (DAAD) and the German Research Foundation (DFG).
+It is funded by the Federal Ministry of Education and Research (BMBF).
+The Fraunhofer-Gesellschaft, Helmholtz Association, Leibniz Association, Max Planck Society, German Rectors’ Conference, the German Academic Scholarship Foundation, and Deutsche Krebshilfe are associate members.
+Other partners from academia, industry and politics regularly support GAIN's work.

 Every year, the Alexander von Humboldt Foundation enables more than 2,000 researchers from all over the world to spend time conducting research in Germany.
 The Foundation maintains an interdisciplinary network of well over 30,000 Humboldtians in more than 140 countries around the world – including 56 Nobel Prize winners.